and Your Rights as a K–12 Student

 What is Free, Appropriate Public Education?

 Just like general education students, students with disabilities are legally entitled to a public education at no cost.
 (Similarly, if their parents choose, they may instead pay for their children to be educated in private schools.)
-Not only are students entitled to a free education (which is the basis of the zero reject concept), the public education should be preparatory for pursuing higher education, joining the workforce, and living independently.
+Not only are students entitled to a free education, the public education should be preparatory for pursuing higher education, joining the workforce, and living independently.
 The education that a student receives should not only increase their educational capabilities and further their emotional and physical development, but it should enhance their quality of life now and in the future.

 Students also cannot be discriminated against on the basis of their disability when it comes to classroom facilities, learning materials, or their participation in school-related extracurricular activities.
 Students are also entitled to school meals that meet their dietary needs as specified in their IEPs.
 Schools are not allowed to charge students with special dietary needs more than they charge students without special dietary needs, and the school’s food authority must absorb any costs associated with food substitutions and modifications.
 In short, the cost of these meals depends entirely on a student’s family’s income, not on the student’s special dietary needs.